 where $c(\widebar{\pi}) > 0$ is defined as

-Here $\sP^{\widebar{\pi}} \lp s_{h} = s |s_{\ell} = s^\prime, a_{\ell} = a^{1} \rp $ is the visitation probability of $s$ in time step $h$ by starting from $s^\prime, a^\prime$ in time step $\ell$, which is jointly determined by the transition function and policy $\widebar{\pi}$. \end{thm}
+Here $\sP^{\widebar{\pi}} \lp s_{h} = s |s_{\ell} = s^\prime, a_{\ell} = a^{1} \rp $ is the visitation probability of $s$ in time step $h$ by starting from $s^\prime, a^{1}$ in time step $\ell$, which is jointly determined by the transition function and policy $\widebar{\pi}$. \end{thm}

-Proof of \cref{theorem:ail_approximate_reset_cliff} is rather technical and is deferred to Appendix \ref{appendix:proof_theorem:ail_approximate_reset_cliff}.
-The difficulty stems from the fact that an $\varepsilon$-optimal solution does not necessarily mean that it is much close to the optimal solution (the reverse argument is often true).
-We briefly explain the intuition in \cref{theorem:ail_approximate_reset_cliff}. {For an approximate solution, the key is to control decision errors on non-visited states, which is reflected in $c(\widebar{\pi})$.
-Specifically, if $\widebar{\pi}$ is the expert policy (i.e., the exactly optimal policy), $c(\widebar{\pi})$ is large.
-Then, we expect that if the optimization error $\varepsilon$ is small, the horizon-free imitation gap still holds.
-On the other hand, if $c(\widebar{\pi})$ is small, we may not say much about this $\varepsilon$-optimal solution.} In fact, we clarify that experiments in \cref{subsec:reset_cliff} are run with gradient-based methods to obtain approximately optimal solutions.
-Interestingly, we find that gradient-based methods can find solutions with a relatively large $c(\widebar{\pi})$ and a small $\varepsilon$ when the iteration number is large (see the empirical evaluation in \cref{tab:reset_cliff_rel_opt_error}).
-Understanding why gradient-based methods find these good solutions is left for future work.
+The proof of \cref{theorem:ail_approximate_reset_cliff} relies on a highly technical sensitivity analysis and is presented in Appendix \ref{appendix:proof_theorem:ail_approximate_reset_cliff}.
+The technical challenge arises because an $\varepsilon$-optimal solution is not necessarily much closer to the optimal solution (in fact, the opposite is often true).
+The intuition behind \cref{theorem:ail_approximate_reset_cliff} is that for an approximate solution, it is crucial to control decision errors on non-visited states, which is captured by $c(\widebar{\pi})$.
+If $\widebar{\pi}$ is the expert policy (i.e., the exactly optimal policy), $c(\widebar{\pi})$ is large.
+Hence, we expect that the horizon-free imitation gap still holds if the optimization error $\varepsilon$ is small.
+However, if $c(\widebar{\pi})$ is small, the requirement in \cref{theorem:ail_approximate_reset_cliff} may not hold, so we cannot make any strong claims about the $\varepsilon$-optimal solution.
+It is worth noting that the experiments presented in \cref{subsec:reset_cliff} used gradient-based methods to obtain approximately optimal solutions.
+Interestingly, we observed that these methods could find solutions with a relatively large $c(\widebar{\pi})$ and a small $\varepsilon$ when the iteration number was large (see the empirical evaluation in \cref{tab:reset_cliff_rel_opt_error}).
+Understanding why gradient-based methods can find such good solutions remains a topic for future research.